Emergent stability in complex network dynamics

-Constructing the same $J$ matrices from our scale-free network SF1 ($\beta = 0.6$), we now observe a clear asymptotic behavior, congruent with prediction (\ref{C0}).
-For $J_{\rm AS}$ we have $C_0 \sim N^{-1.2}$, while under $J_{\rm AU}$ we observe $C_0 \sim N^{1.8}$ (Fig.\ \ref{Classes}f-h), capturing the intrinsic stability/instability of these two systems.
-Finally, in $J_{\rm SS}$, having $S = 0$, the system, again lacks an asymptotic behavior, and therefore can be stabilized under finite $C_0$, independently of system size $N$ (Fig.\ \ref{Classes}g).
+In contrast, the same $J$ matrices on our scale-free network SF1 ($\beta = 0.6$) exhibit a clear asymptotic behavior, congruent with prediction (\ref{C0}).
+For $J_{\rm AS}$ we have $C_0 \sim N^{-1.2}$, while under $J_{\rm AU}$ we observe $C_0 \sim N^{1.8}$ (Fig.\ \ref{Classes}f-h, squares), precisely as predicted (solid lines).
+Finally, in $J_{\rm SS}$, having $S = 0$, the system, again lacks an asymptotic behavior, and therefore can be stabilized (or destabilized) under finite $C_0$, independently of system size $N$ (Fig.\ \ref{Classes}g).

 Together, Eq.\ (\ref{C0}) helps us link the scale $N$ of a complex system with its observed stability.
-As opposed to the random matrix viewpoint of $\Ea$, in which $N$ has a \textit{destabilizing} effect, \cite{May1972} our dynamic ensemble uncovers broad conditions where the contrary is true, and $N \to \infty$, is, in fact, what anchors the system's stability (\textbf{Box I}).
+As opposed to the random matrix viewpoint of $\Ea$, in which $N$ has a destabilizing effect, and hence large systems become unstable, \cite{May1972} our dynamic ensemble uncovers broad conditions where the contrary is true, and $N \to \infty$, is, in fact, what anchors the system's stability (Fig.\ \ref{FigMay}).
+Next, we return to our testing ground of dynamical systems (Fig.\ \ref{TestingGround}) to examine this asymptotic stability, not just on artificially constructed $J$, but under the full nonlinear setting of Eq.\ (\ref{Dynamics}).

-\textbf{ Emergent stability}.\ This observation on the stabilizing/destabilizing effect of $N$ and $P(d)$ is especially relevant if (\ref{Dynamics_p}) exhibits multiple fixed-points, for example, an undesirable $\x_0$ and a desirable $\x_1$.
-For a low-dimensional system ($N$ small) transitions between these points are controlled by the system \textit{parameters}.
-This is also the case if the system is large ($N \rightarrow \infty$) but homogeneous ($\beta = 0$).
-Indeed, both cases belong to the sensitively stable class ($S = 0$), in which $\lambda$ in (\ref{Meena}) shows no asymptotic trend - either due to the finite value of $N$ or due to the fact that $\beta = 0$.
-Such parameter-driven state transitions capture the classic view of dynamic stability:\ the potential fixed-points are rooted in the system's intrinsic nonlinear dynamics, their stability, on the other hand, is determined by its specific, and most crucially, tunable parameters. \cite{Gao2016}
+\textbf{ Emergent stability}.\ The stabilizing/destabilizing effect of $N$ and $P(d)$ is especially relevant if (\ref{Dynamics}) exhibits multiple fixed-points, for example, an undesirable $\x_0$ and a desirable $\x_1$.
+In $\Ew$ these two states can be potentially characterized by two different exponent sets $\Omega_0$ and $\Omega_1$, and consequently a different stability profile.
+If \textit{e.g}., $\x_0$ is asymptotically unstable ($S > 0$) and $\x_1$ is asymptotically stable ($S < 0$), then a large ($N \to \infty$) heterogeneous ($P(d)$ fat-tailed) network will firmly reside only in $\x_1$, unaffected by perturbation to $\f$ or $\g$.

-The picture, however, changes fundamentally when the network is large and heterogeneous, \textit{i.e}.\ $N \rightarrow \infty$ \textit{and} $\beta > 0$.
-This is because in $\Ew$ each of the system's fixed-points may be potentially characterized by a unique set of dynamic exponents, $\x_0$'s Jacobian having the set $\Omega_0$ and $\x_1$ having $\Omega_1$ (Fig.\ \ref{Emergent}a,b).
-If, for instance, $\Omega_0$ has $S > 0$ in (\ref{S_p}) and $\Omega_1$ has $S < 0$, then $\x_0$ becomes asymptotically \textit{unstable} and $\x_1$ becomes asymptotically \textit{stable}.
-Such systems will be guaranteed to reside only in $\x_1$, unaffected by perturbation to their parameters.